 Retire Mint, Try Guacamole

-Mint was everywhere in 2016, but 2017 predicts deeper more sophisticated olive tones to dominate interiors everywhere.
+Mint used to be everywhere, but this year predicts deeper more sophisticated olive tones to dominate interiors everywhere.
 These darker tones were prominently featured in both Benjamin Moore's and Sherwin-Williams's trend reports.

 Pro tip: Pair them with fresh ice-blue tones for an unexpected and decidedly modern twist.